NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a C++ single-header unit testing framework designed for assertion exactness, error message clarity, long-term test code readability, and supports testing with randomized values to maximize [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier in software quality metrics beyond code coverage.
 ZenUnit's key feature is its convenient syntax for writing value-parameterized and type-parameterized unit tests.

 MetalMock is a C++ single-header mocking framework powered by ZenUnit assertions and features a convenient arrange-act-assert syntax for specifying function return values and expected function call arguments from and to virtual functions, non-virtual functions, static functions, and free functions.
-MetalMock is a "double strict" mocking framework so as to be suitable for rigorously confirming the correctness of safety-critical and financially-critical C++ software - meaning that all MetalMocked function calls must be first explicitly expected and then explicitly asserted as having been called with exact expected arguments.
+MetalMock is a "double strict" mocking framework so as to be suitable for rigorously confirming the correctness of safety-critical and financially-critical C++ software - meaning that MetalMocked function calls must be both explicitly expected and explicitly asserted as having been called with exact expected arguments.

 |Build Type|Build Status|
 |----------|------------|